Chaga – The Mushroom of Immortality, The King of All Herbs

 How To Prepare Wild Chaga Mushroom Tea

-It is good to mention that you should not cut pieces from the birch tree in order to get the mushroom because in this way the whole tree might dry.
-Cut the Chaga gently, remember the spot where you got the mushroom, and in few years, you can expect to find another mushroom at the same place.
+It is good to mention that you should not cut pieces from the birch tree to get the mushroom because in this way the whole tree might dry.
+Cut the Chaga gently, remember the spot where you got the mushroom, and in a few years, you can expect to find another mushroom at the same place.

 Preparation of Chaga mushroom tea is relatively easy.